 5.2.1.1 General codec requirements

-MTSI clients in terminals offering speech communication shall support narrowband, wideband and super-wideband communication.
+MTSI clients in terminals offering speech communication shall support narrowband, wideband and super-wideband communication and should support immersive audio communication.
 The only exception to this requirement is for the MTSI client in constrained terminal offering speech communication, in which case the MTSI client in constrained terminal shall support narrowband and wideband, and should support super-wideband communication.

+NOTE: MTSI clients in terminals refers to the definition in clause 3.1.

 In addition, MTSI clients in terminals offering speech communication shall support:

-- .AMR speech codec (TS 26.071 [11], TS 26.090 [12], TS 26.073 [13] and TS 26.104 [14]) including all 8 modes and source controlled rate operation TS 26.093 [15].
+- AMR speech codec (TS 26.071 [11], TS 26.090 [12], TS 26.073 [13] and TS 26.104 [14]) including all 8 modes and source controlled rate operation TS 26.093 [15].
 The MTSI client in terminal shall be capable of operating with any subset of these 8 codec modes.
 More detailed codec requirements for the AMR codec are defined in clause 5.2.1.2.

 MTSI clients in terminals offering wideband speech communication at 16 kHz sampling frequency shall support: